oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 - The *G1 GC* (only available with GraalVM Enterprise Edition) is a multi-threaded GC that is optimized to reduce stop-the-world pauses and therefore improve latency while achieving high throughput.
 - The *Epsilon GC* does not perform any garbage collection and is designed for very short-running applications that only allocate a small amount of memory.

-For more information see the [docs on Memory Management at Image Run Time](MemoryManagement.md).
+For more information see the [docs on Memory Management](MemoryManagement.md).

 #### <a name="glossary-gc-max-heap-size"></a>Maximum Heap Size
 By default, the heap size is limited to a certain percentage of your system memory, allowing the garbage collector to freely allocate memory according to its policy.